svadivazhagu/National-Water-Use-Choropleth/README.md

 ### Design
 - Colormaps tailored to attribute
 - Scale for understanding
-- Text changing automatically in response to graph selected
+- Text changing automatically in response to map selected
 - Research in perceptual differences in color channels to discover most efficient color scale with respect to variances in data.

 ---